dustinpfister/blog_posts/_posts/js-onunload.md

 layout: post
 categories: js
 id: 662
-updated: 2020-07-02 10:17:18
+updated: 2020-11-04 10:01:14
-version: 1.7
+version: 1.8
 ---

 In client side javaScript there is the [onunload event](https://developer.mozilla.org/en-US/docs/Web/API/Window/unload_event) that can be used o attach an event handler that will fire when a user leaves a page.
 This can be used to save something to local storage such as updating a time stamp value or something to that effect that should happen when the user navigates away from a page or the site completely.

-The onunload event should be attached to the window object rather than and element of one sort of another as this is a event that will not happen with a single element, but when the whole page is unloaded.
-So it can be though of as the opposite of the  onload event that will fire when a page has finished loading.
+The onunload event should be attached to the window object rather than an element of one sort of another as this is an event that will not happen with a single element, but when the whole page is unloaded.
+So it can be though of as the opposite of the  [onload event](https://developer.mozilla.org/en-US/docs/Web/API/GlobalEventHandlers/onload) that will fire when a page has finished loading.
 So lets take a moment to look at a few quick examples of the onunload event in action to get a better sense as to why this event is helpful in many situations that might call for its use in a project.

 <!-- more -->